The Top Influential

 Jillian Kaminski

 As the Global Head of Alumni Relations at one of the largest Fortune 500 companies in the US, Jillian is a standout leader – having created her own role at BlackRock to bring the alumni vision to life.
 From the moment she learned about corporate alumni networks, she questioned why the company was not already engaging its alumni and set about building the network from scratch.
-Jillian is passionate about connecting people and creating value through meaningful relationships and experiences, driven by the alumni and employees who make BlackRock special.
-She shares lessons on “the first 90 days” of their alumni program in this online discussion.
+An internationally sought-after speaker on corporate alumni programming, Jillian is one of the most influential practitioners shaping what a Fortune 500 alumni network can be.

 Josh Bersin

 A trusted voice in HR innovation, Josh places corporate alumni networks at the heart of modern talent ecosystems.
 In Fueling Talent Ecosystems with Corporate Alumni Networks, he highlights that alumni and their referrals now account for nearly 30% of external hires, while companies with engaged alumni see significant boosts in revenue per employee and innovation.
-“The employee experience doesn’t end at the exit interview,” he explains “Alumni are still employees, as long as they want to remain part of the family.”
-In his HR Technology 2021 Report, he underscored the role of technology in enabling this shift: “Consider EnterpriseAlumni, which has built an integrated solution for management of alumni.
-They are a very important technology provider specializing in unique experiences for employees.
-I believe more and more big companies are going to want to use this and similar systems.”
+"The employee experience doesn't end at the exit interview," he explains.
+"Alumni are still employees, as long as they want to remain part of the family."

 Josh Friedlander